cyxoi1/payroll-project/README.md

 The `PaySlip` class generates the pay slip of each employee in the company.
 In addition, it also generates a summary of the details of staff who worked less than 10 hours in a month.

-Finally, the `Program` class contains the `Main()` method which acts as the main entry point of our application.
+Finally, the `Program` class contains the `Main()` method which acts as the main entry point of the application.